cantaloupe-project/cantaloupe/README.md

 ## Adding Custom Image Processors

 Processors implement the `edu.illinois.library.cantaloupe.processor.Processor` interface.
-See the interface documentation for details and `ImageMagickProcessor` for an example.
+See the interface documentation for details and the existing implementations for examples.

 ## Contributing Code